Path 27: Transmission

 Any conductive material engenders electromagnetic radiation whenever electricity flows through it.
 A single cable carrying such high voltage would produce particularly strong radiation in the form of a corona discharge that can deprive electrical energy and cause EM interference on radio and communication devices.
 For this reason, Path 27's conductors comprise three cables fastened together, or are triple-bundled.
 This not only reduces the detrimental effects of discharge, it also provides more surface area for power to flow, thereby improving transmission efficiency.
+Each cable is made of aluminium strands enveloping a steel core for strength and durability, and the composite measures 1.8 in in breadth.

 Two shield wires are mounted above the main conductors and shared by the same support pylons.
 These wires guard the power line against lightning strikes.

 Converters

 Both sides of Path 27 feature a converter station, which bridges electrical power between AC and DC circuitry and is ubiquitous to HVDC projects worldwide.
 The converters are located at the IPP station north of Delta, UT, and the Adelanto Converter Station in Adelanto, north of San Bernardino, CA.